It’s important to know the stage of your lung cancer. It tells you:

 Your doctor can stage your tumor with these letters, and then be more specific with the numbers 0-4.

-She’ll measure the size of your tumor in centimeters to give it a number.
+They’ll measure the size of your tumor in centimeters to give it a number.
 The higher the number, the more your tumor has grown or spread.

-She might also use X as a number.
+They might also use X as a number.
 This means the tumor can’t be measured or it’s unclear how far it has spread.

 Small Cell Lung Cancer Stages